 The station was originally named ‘Bath Queen Square’ in the 1800’s after the nearby Queen Square.
 It was rechristened ‘Bath Green Park’ when British Rail took over the station in 1954 and is today known as ‘Green Park Station, Bath’.

 Green Park Station proudly hosts the UK’s first ever Farmers’ Market.
-Every Saturday (9am-1.30pm) local producers and farmers pack out the market square stocking cheese, cider, bread, olives, fruits, vegetables, wild venison, bacon, sausages, cakes, eggs, charcuterie boards and everything in between.
-The Green Park Brasserie (in the former booking hall) produces a special Saturday Farmers’ Market breakfast sourced just a matter of metres from their kitchen.
+Every Saturday (9am to 1:30pm) local producers and farmers pack out the market square stocking cheese, cider, bread, olives, fruits, vegetables, wild venison, bacon, sausages, cakes, eggs, charcuterie boards and everything in between.
+Green Park Brasserie (in the former booking hall) produces a special Saturday Farmers’ Market breakfast sourced just a matter of metres from their kitchen.

 Below the station is a complex route and system of arches, tunnels and cellars linking up beneath Green Park Station.
 Local traders who use the cellars have said to still hear ghostly whistles and blast of steam late at night.

 4. 25 Years of Green Park Brasserie

 2017 marked 25 years of business for the Green Park Brasserie which occupies the station’s booking hall.
 Prior to the station’s conversion in the 1980’s the booking hall spanned inside to two stories before the ceiling was built in the Brasserie to create Bath Function Rooms which now occupy the floor above.
 Green Park Brasserie has become one of Bath’s longest standing independent restaurants with live jazz four nights a week.

 The April 1942 bombing which hit Bath saw surprisingly minimal damage to Green Park Station.
 Parts of the glass canopy roof were however damaged and left unrepaired until the station was decommissioned many years later before refitted as part of the building’s renovation.